 Head over to this post to get started with 7 simple gratitude practices.
 You can even grab my FREE Gratitude Journal over there!

-Did any of these 9 scientifically proven benefits make you want to add a little more thankfulness into your daily life?
+Did any of these 9 scientifically proven benefits of gratitude make you want to add a little more thankfulness into your daily life?
 Which was the most surprising benefit of gratitude?

 Comment below to let me know!